Sourdough Discard Rolls [soft + pull apart]

 This sourdough discard rolls recipe is a great way to use up excess sourdough discard (although you can use fed starter too!).

-If you love my recipe for Easy Sourdough Discard Sandwich Bread, then you are going to love these sourdough discard rolls!
+If you love my recipe for Sourdough Discard Sandwich Bread, then you are going to love these sourdough discard rolls!

 They are super simple, soft and tender with a slight sourdough tang.